csc-training/geocomputing_course/materials/htc.md

 You can also run multiple tasks on a single node without using an array job.
 Tasks that are not run immediately due to space restrictions are queued and are automatically executed as space becomes available.
 One tool to achieve this is [GNU Parallel](https://docs.csc.fi/support/tutorials/many/).

+As running programs in an embarassingly parallel fashion (i.e. task farming) is not a feature of the program, but a feature of the workflow itself, any program can be run in an embarassingly parallel fashion if needed.

 :::{admonition} Things to consider in task farming
 :class: warning